mitogen-hq/mitogen/docs/ansible.rst

 * "With mitogen **my playbook runtime went from 45 minutes to just under 3 minutes**.
 Awesome work!"

+* "The runtime was reduced from **1.5 hours on 4 servers to just under 3 minutes**.
+Thanks!"

 * "Oh, performance improvement using Mitogen is *huge*.
 As mentioned before, running with Mitogen enables takes 7m36 (give or take a few seconds).
 Without Mitogen, the same run takes 19m49! **I'm not even deploying without Mitogen